dpca/koffee-kustodian/README.md

 configuration.
 Set the following in `.env`:

 * SLACK_TOKEN - see below
-* SLACK_CHANNEL - koffee channel to join and complain in
+* SLACK_CHANNELS - koffee channel(s) to join and complain in, comma separated

 You can request a token for testing purposes from https://api.slack.com/docs/oauth-test-tokens but should use a bot token from